-Other events include the annual "Bluegrass in the Pavilion Concert," where proceeds benefit the South Arts Federation's emergency relief fund for Gulf Coast cultural intuitions.
+Other events include the annual Bluegrass in the Pavilion Concert, the annual Easter Egg Hunt on the Museum's South Lawn, and much more.

-The variety and magnitude of special programs ensure the entire family can enjoy a Museum visit, as well as, provide engaging and unique experiences during every subsequent visit.
+The variety and magnitude of special programs ensure the entire family can enjoy a Flagler Museum visit, as well as provide engaging and unique experiences during every subsequent visit.